mahdi1ebi/Reddit/README.md

 ## Table of Contents :writing_hand:

-you can create new post, add comments, see profiles, search subReddits and users, follow community, manage subReddits, like or dislike post and comments and other options.
+You can create new post, add comments, see profiles, search subReddits and users, follow community, manage subReddits, like or dislike post and comments and other options.

 ## Description :space_invader: